Khaihuyennguyen/chatGPT_AIP_next.js/README.md

   - If you are using NPM, run `npm run dev`
   - If you are using Yarn, run `yarn dev`

-If you are having issues opening this project, drop us an email at hi@superhi.com or jump into our [Discord](https://discord.gg/2P4ft3hv) and ask away!

 ## API keys